Car Rental and Road Safety

 - The steps to take in event of an accident, if the vehicle breaks down or if you lose a key

-- The best directions to your destination or the availability of a map
+- The best directions to your destination, location details for the GPS or a map.

 Inspecting the Vehicle